jcuga/go-upnp/README.md

 purposes, but too bad.
 Symmetric mappings are the desired behavior 99% of the time, and they save a function argument.

-- TCP and UDP protocols are forwarded together.
+- ~~TCP and UDP protocols are forwarded together.~~ EDIT: specific protocol is forwarded.

 - Ports are forwarded permanently.
 Some other implementations lease a port mapping for a set duration, and then renew it periodically.
 This is nice,